My recipes → Your inbox. Sign up today!

 As you experiment and discover new foods and dishes that work for you and that you really enjoy eating and making, put them in your back pocket and let them become go-to staples that you can work into your daily and weekly rotation.
 This keeps mealtime super simple (and incredibly delicious).

-A few of my favorite family staples that you can always find in my home include; sweet potatoes, dark leafy greens, beans, whole grains and Happy Egg Organic Free Range Eggs.
+A few of my favorite family staples that you can always find in my home include; sweet potatoes, dark leafy greens, beans, whole grains and eggs.
 When you have high-quality, healthy ingredients you really enjoy, creating a nutrient-packed, tasty sweet potato power bowl is super easy and simple.

 egg on power bowl